Skip to Content

 NICUs are designated at various levels depending on the type of care they can provide.
 Levels range from I (basic care) to Level IV (advanced care).
 Regardless of the level, the goal of a NICU is to get your baby well as quickly as possible.

-Our other NICUs work closely with our Level IV NICU at the Rocky Mountain Hospital for Children at Presbyterian/St. Luke's Medical Center — the largest NICU in Colorado.
+Our other NICUs work closely with our Level IV NICU at the HCA HealthONE Rocky Mountain Children's at Presbyterian St. Luke's — the largest NICU in Colorado.
 If your baby needs a higher level of care than we can provide at Level II or III, we will transfer them rapidly to Level IV so they can get the care they need.

 Features of our Level IV NICU include: